 what manner of love

 More than God’s love is at issue here.
 It is more than that He loved us; it is how He loved us.
 The words “what manner” connote quality.
 Note the quality of the Father’s love.
 His love is perfect and unconditional.
 He wraps His love in the sacrificial gift of Jesus Christ.

 The New Testament uses “manner” seven times.
-Here are a couple uses of the word “manner:”
+Here are a couple of uses of the word “manner:”

-The word “love” is not primarily an emotional word; instead, it describes an attitude where the mind and will are the overriding idea.
-God loves sinful people not because they are loveable but in spite of the fact that they are not loveable.
+The word “love” is not primarily emotional; instead, it describes an attitude where the mind and will are the overriding idea.
+God loves sinful people not because they are loveable, but even though they are not loveable.
 God always seeks our highest good.
-His loves never wavers toward us.
+His love never wavers toward us.

 Christians need to hold in high regard the nature of God’s love.

 Do you esteem the love of God?
 We see His love best in transforming sinful people into the children of God by the sacrifice of Jesus for our sin.
 Note what kind of love, what quality of love, what depth of love, and what viscosity of love that is!
 No love is like God’s love for us.
 His love exceeds the love of a mother for her child.